Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Proofs of main results

 \item {\bf Step IV:} Let $\widetilde{K} = K / (2d)$ and compute the test $\psi' = \ind{ \| \thetahat \|_2^2 \geq \rho^2 \widetilde{K}^d / 4 }$. \end{itemize} {\bf Output:} Hypothesis test $\psi^{\mathsf{DA}}_n(G) = \psi'$.

 \hrulefill

 Step I of this algorithm is by now standard in the literature on average-case reductions, and allows the breaking of symmetry by ``zooming in" to a portion of the graph on which there are no self-edges; see, e.g.,~\citet{berthet2013optimal,ma2015computational,luo2020tensor}.
 In step II, we transform our Bernoulli data into Gaussians via the rejection kernel technique~\citep{brennan2018reducibility}.
 Finally, steps III and IV use the estimator $\thetahat_n$ to denoise the tensor $Y$ and produce a threshold test, respectively.
 Note that all four steps of the algorithm can be computed in time polynomial in $n$.
-Theorem~\ref{thm:hardness} is then an immediate consequence of the following proposition and Conjecture~\ref{conj:HPC}.
+Theorem~\ref{thm:hardness} is then an immediate consequence of the following proposition and Conjecture~\ref{conj:HPC}; recall our notation for the error $\Espace(\psi)$ of a test $\psi$ from equation~\eqref{eq:test-error}.